 By increasing visitors to your blog, you are also giving yourself more opportunities to convert customers.

 They may sign up to your mailing list, be more susceptive to advertising or take advantage of your promotions and sales.

 A blog is a fantastic jumping-off point to move potential customers through your marketing funnel.

 10 - Regularly crawl your website for errors

-We’ve already covered some of the points from the video to boost your eCommerce SEO and we’ll go over some more of them as we continue.
+We’ve already covered some of these points to boost your eCommerce SEO and we’ll go over more of them in our guide to SEO as we continue.

 11 - Add FAQs that customers may have